davi-aguiar/projeto-compass_sales-Davi_Aguiar_dos_Santos-Quarteto_Nada_Fantastico/README.md

 7. Hoshi
 8. Feather and IonIcons

-> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

-## Step 1: Start the Metro Server
+## Step 1: Installation and Running

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.